Latin obscenity: Usage

 The word cunnilingus occurs in literary Latin, most frequently in Martial; it denotes the person who performs the action, not the action itself as in modern English, where it is not obscene but technical.
 The term comes from the Latin word for the vulva (cunnus) and the verb 'to lick' (lingere, cf. lingua 'tongue').

 Synonyms and metaphors

 These include sinus, 'indentation', and fossa, 'ditch'; also olla or ollula 'pot'.

 The modern scientific or polite words vulva and vagina both stem from Latin, but originally they had different meanings.
 The word vāgīna is the Latin word for scabbard or sword-sheath.

-Vulva (or volva) in classical Latin generally signified the womb, especially in medical writing, and also it is also common in the Vetus Latina (pre-Jerome) version of the Bible.
+Vulva (or volva) in classical Latin generally signified the womb, especially in medical writing, and it is also common in the Vetus Latina (pre-Jerome) version of the Bible.
 The meanings of vāgīna and vulva have changed by means of metaphor and metonymy, respectively.
 Other words for the womb are uterus, mātrīx (in later Latin), venter ('belly'), and alvus (also 'belly').
 At Juvenal 6.129, however, the word volva is used of the vagina or clitoris of the (allegedly) nymphomaniac empress Messalina, who is described as departing from a session in a brothel: